+Office for advising in the College of Natural Sciences.
 Important information for prospective students, incoming, current students, and alumni.
-The website provides events, key dates, and ways to get involved with student organizations, study abroad, and internship and research opportunities. http://www.hawaii.edu/natsci/advising/
+The website provides events, key dates, and ways to get involved with student organizations, study abroad, and internship and research opportunities. https://www.hawaii.edu/natsci/advising/

 Our Project In Hawaiʻi's Intertidal (OPIHI) immerses undergraduate students in the research process by involving them in authentic, place-based ecological research—a longitudinal assessment of the Hawaiian intertidal—to describe changes in community-level patterns both temporally and spatially.
 Collaboration between UHM College of Education (Curriculum Research and Development Center – CRDG), UHM Biology, and Marine Option Program.